Bowling is an exciting sport. It’s all about precision, skill, and, of course, the right equipment.

 I purchased the ELITE Pre-Drilled Star Bowling Ball due to its sleek design and the promise of a perfect fit, especially since it’s pre-drilled.

-I had hopes that it would be a significant upgrade to my bowling experience.
+I hoped it would be a significant upgrade to my bowling experience.

 However, after using the ball for a mere 70 games, I was taken aback when the drilled area began to deteriorate and ultimately crumble.